-Labor Day Weekend will look a little bit different in 2021.
 As always, on the first Monday in September, many get the day off to grill and enjoy some leisure on bicycle, in parks, swimming, at sunflower fields or visiting Richmond’s attractions or museums.
-Some of our traditional events like parades in Richmond have been canceled.
 During the legal holiday banks and public buildings are closed.

-This is such an unprecedented time for many workers, and warrants reflection on the history of labor in Virginia as we rethink work, as many of us are staying home, are considered essential workers or have lost work.
 Take the time to read about labor in Virginia during the 20th Century from the Encyclopedia Virginia for an interesting reflection on how the past may connect to the present.
-You can also read a blog from The Valentine museum on explores the moment in 1885 when Richmond’s Black and white workers joined forces to exert political pressure as one.
+You can also read a blog from The Valentine museum for more history and educational information.

 🌻 Sunflower fields around Richmond 🌻